zhudaxia001/emnlp-anonymous/README.md

     --save_steps 100 \
     --save_only_model true
 ```
-After replacing these placeholders with your actual paths, you can run the script using:
+After replacing these placeholders with your actual paths, you can run the script for stage1:
 ```python
 sh /Curr_REFT/train_code/grpo/Train_sh_files/Curriculum-based_RL_math_resize/stage1_math_resize.sh
 ```